 These links appeared en masse, often dozens per day, and many redirect to black hat ads or auto-generated Chinese-subtitled pages.
 Other webmasters have reported identical patterns, with spikes starting after rejecting or confronting similar operators.

-This is textbook negative SEO: overwhelm a site with toxic links to trigger Google penalties, tank rankings, or scare the owner into paying for "removal."
-Reports from forums like WebmasterWorld, Reddit's r/SEO, and LinkedIn describe the same signature anchor text promoting @seo7878, with victims seeing ranking drops shortly after the spam wave hits.
+This is textbook negative SEO: overwhelm a site with toxic links to scare the owner into paying for "removal."
+Reports from forums like WebmasterWorld, Reddit's r/SEO, and LinkedIn describe the same signature anchor text promoting Telegram channels like @ALGX3, @seo7878, and related handles.

 The extortion angle

-When some victims reach out via Telegram to complain, @seo7878 doesn't apologize—they offer to "remove" the links... for a hefty fee (one reported case asked for 3000 USDT).
+When some victims reach out via Telegram to complain, this criminal doesn't apologize — they offer to "remove" the links... for a hefty fee (one reported case asked for 3000 USDT).
 Pay up, or the spam continues.
 It's digital protection racket: create the problem, then charge to fix it.

 We refused to engage or pay.
 Engaging only feeds the scam.